Guido Caldarelli: Biography

-In CCS2018 (The Conference of Complex Systems Society), he has been elected President of the Complex Systems Society for the mandate 2018–2021.
+In CCS2018 (The Conference of Complex Systems Society), he was elected President of the Complex Systems Society for the mandate 2018–2021.

+From July 1, 2024, he is the Director of the Institute of Complex Systems of National Research Council (Italy).

 Research

 The activity of Caldarelli is mainly focused on scale-free networks, complex networks in theoretical models and in their application to financial networks.
 He has been coordinator of the European project COSIN, one of the first international activities based on the study of complex networks as well as coordinator of the European project FOC on the study of financial networks and the project MULTIPLEX on Multi-level Complex Networks.
 All this activity contributed to the creation of network science community in the early stage of this discipline.